leptos-rs/leptos/docs/book/src/router/17_nested_routing.md

 ## `<Outlet/>`

 Parent routes do not automatically render their nested routes.
-After all, they are just components; they don’t know exactly where they should render their children, and “just stick at at the end of the parent component” is not a great answer.
+After all, they are just components; they don’t know exactly where they should render their children, and “just stick at the end of the parent component” is not a great answer.

 Instead, you tell a parent component where to render any nested components with an `<Outlet/>` component.
 The `<Outlet/>` simply renders one of two things: